oldnomad/picosocks5/DEVELOPMENT.md

 Following methods are defined:

-  - `AUTHFILE_CHECK`: Check whether specified user can be authenticated by this surce (exists).
-The allback returns zero if user exists, or `-1` otherwise.
+  - `AUTHFILE_CHECK`: Check whether specified user can be authenticated by this source (exists).
+The callback returns zero if user exists, or `-1` otherwise.
 Input data and output buffer are ignored.
   - `AUTHFILE_LOGIN`: Plaintext login, input data contains